First Look at Istanbul’s New Airport

 The new airport is slightly farther outside the center of Istanbul, taking from 30-50 minutes depending on traffic by car or bus from the airport.
 The multi-lane highway has modern signage giving approximate travel times to destinations.

 The main terminal building has two levels, the upper for departures, the lower for arrivals.
 It has over 15 million square feet of space with high and bright domed ceilings that recall Istanbul’s historic sites.
 Below ground there is a five color-coded parking area and one dedicated for tour buses.
 A useful feature is the long inclined moving ramp from the parking area to the departure level.

 The outline of the terminal building is like the letter “H” with a line rising from the cross bar.
 Gates A through F are for international flights, with G gates for domestic.
 Directions are clearly indicated in Turkish and English along with international symbols.
 Distance signs give a range of walking times to gates.
-These are estimates, the layout of luxurious duty-free shops and restaurants can be a distraction.
+These are estimates, the layout of luxurious duty-free shops and restaurants can be

 One method of getting around the airport is the chauffeured IGA Buggy, an electric golf-cart that can take your clients to passport control for a cost of six euros.
 US citizens visiting Turkey need an e-Visa, valid for 180 days, and available on-line.
 Applying is a short process taking about five minutes, and costs $20.00 and a 55-cent processing fee, payable by credit card.

 The thirty-three baggage carousels are high speed and quickly deliver baggage.
 Passengers who need wheel-chair assistance can make a request up to 48 hours before their flight for Air Clinic service.
 It offers an electric wheelchair with a mounted escort in the rear that steers your client along a designated route for electric vehicles.